 Trinity Valley Community College adheres to the "open door" admissions policy.
 This policy provides that all graduates of accredited high schools will be accepted by presenting the proper credentials.
 However, all students accepted may not be permitted to register for any course or program offered by the college.

-Prior to registration some students, unless exempted, may be required to take the TASP Test or an official placement test designated by the Trinity Valley Community College testing personnel.
+Prior to registration some students, unless exempted, may be required to take an approved test for TSI purposes or an official placement test designated by the Trinity Valley Community College testing personnel.

 ACT Student Assessment